-The Compensation Committee makes recommendations to the Board concerning the compensation of the Company's officers and directors and the administration of the Company's stock option and employee stock purchase plans.
-The Compensation Committee held one meeting during fiscal 2004, and currently consists of Mr. Wilson (chairman) and Mr. McNiffe, both of whom are independent directors, as currently defined in the Nasdaq listing standards.
+The Compensation Committee determines the compensation of the chief executive officer and makes recommendations to the Board concerning the compensation of the Company's other officers and directors and the administration of the Company's stock option and employee stock purchase plans.
+The Compensation Committee held two meetings during fiscal 2005, and currently consists of Mr. Wilson (chairman) and Mr. McNiffe, both of whom are independent directors as currently defined in the Nasdaq listing standards.